The Enola Holmes Mysteries: Adaptations

-Graphic novel
+Graphic novels

-The series has been adapted in France as graphic novels by writer and artist Séréna Blasco and published by Jungle! in their collection Miss Jungle.
+The series has been adapted in France as graphic novels by writer and artist Séréna Blasco, then Lucie Arnoux and published by Jungle! in their collection Miss Jungle, starting in 2015.
+As of 2023, adaptations of each novel up to Elegant Escapade had been released.
 The first three graphic novels were published in the United States by IDW in individual hardcovers from 2018-2020.
 All six of the first group of novels have been reprinted in English by Andrews McMeel in 2022.
 There are three stories each, with new translations, in two paperback volumes titled Enola Holmes: The Graphic Novels.

-Film
+An unrelated original story was published as the graphic novel Enola Holmes: Mycroft's Dangerous Game by Legendary Comics in 2022, credited to Nancy Springer and writer Mickey George, plus artists Cat Staggs and Giorgia Sposito.

+Films

 On January 9, 2018, it was announced that Millie Bobby Brown would produce and star as the title character in a film series based on the Enola Holmes books.
 On February 8, 2019, media reported Harry Bradbeer would direct the film project, and Jack Thorne would adapt the script.
 Helena Bonham Carter plays Enola's mother, and Henry Cavill plays Sherlock Holmes.
 On April 21, 2020, Netflix bought the distribution rights to the film, as opposed to a theatrical release due to the COVID-19 pandemic.
 The film was released on September 23, 2020.

 That month, Brown and Bradbeer acknowledged their intentions to develop a sequel, which was announced on May 13, 2021.
 The story is an original story based on the 1888 matchgirls' strike and the life of labour activist Sarah Chapman.
 Bradbeer thought it was an inspiring feminist tale that showed the power of working together — "Enola, to advance, has to work with others and not just be reliant on herself.
 It's a story that goes from 'I' to 'we,' and that is a story of sisterhood."

 In November 2022, the sequel, Enola Holmes 2 was released on Netflix.
 Brown and Cavill reprised their roles as Enola and Sherlock.
 Brown was reportedly paid $10 million for her role, making it the highest upfront salary for an actor under the age of twenty as of the release of the film.
+A third installment finished shooting in 2025.
+The film is directed by Philip Barantini.